Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Genetic testing revealed SETD5 haploinsufficiency rather than ANKRD11 mutations (the gene responsible for KBG syndrome).

-Relevance for families If your child was initially evaluated for KBG syndrome before receiving a SETD5 Syndrome diagnosis, this paper documents that clinical overlap between the two conditions is recognized in the medical literature.
-Both conditions may benefit from shared research advances.
+If your child was evaluated for KBG syndrome before receiving a SETD5 Syndrome diagnosis, this paper documents that the clinical overlap between the two conditions is recognized in the medical literature.
+Research advances in either condition may benefit both.

 SETD5 Controls Neural Cell Proliferation Through Epigenetic Regulation of rDNA Expression

-What was studied: Researchers investigated how the SETD5 protein controls the growth and proliferation of neural cells by regulating ribosomal DNA (rDNA) -- the genes that produce the cell's protein-building machinery.
+Researchers investigated how the SETD5 protein controls the growth and division of neural cells by regulating ribosomal DNA (rDNA), the genes that produce the cell's protein-building machinery.

 • SETD5 was shown to directly control neural cell proliferation through epigenetic regulation of rDNA expression.